neondatabase/website/content/docs/introduction/billing.md

 The **Project storage**, **Written data**, and **Data transfer** metrics are calculated in gibibytes (GiB), otherwise known as binary gigabytes.
 One gibibyte equals 2<sup>30</sup> or 1,073,741,824 bytes.
 </Admonition>

-## Active time

-_Active time_ is the total amount of time that your computes have been active within a given billing period, measured in hours.
-This includes all computes in your Neon project but excludes time when computes are in an `Idle` state due to [auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale-to-zero). _Active time_ is not a billed metric.
-It is a factor of the _Compute time_ metric.

 ## Compute time

-_Compute time_ is the the amount of compute resources used per hour.
+_Compute time_ is the amount of compute resources used per hour.
 It is calculated by multiplying compute size by _Active time_ hours.
 Neon measures compute size at regular intervals and averages those values to calculate _Compute time_.

 Compute size is measured in _Compute Units (CUs)_.
 One CU has 1 vCPU and 4 GB of RAM.
 A Neon compute can have anywhere from .25 to 7 CUs, as outlined below: